About this article

 If the cluster certificate expires, this will cause the service to fail.
 The error for an expired certificate can be seen as the following error:

 To resolve this issue, the cluster certificates will need to be manually rotated.
-Please refer to Microsoft's article on how to Manually Rotate Cluster Certificates.
 To avoid any disruption in the mail flow, Templafy recommends that the Templafy Email Signature Server mail flow rule be temporarily disabled in the Exchange Admin Center.
-To disable the Email Signature Server mail flow rule, refer to this article on how to Bypass Email Signature Server.
 Once the certificates are successfully rotated and the cluster is up and running again, the Templafy Email Signature Server mail flow rule can be re-enabled to allow traffic to flow through the server as normal.

 Comments